-Operating income, which included the charge relating to the redemption of a significant portion of the Company's 2017 Notes decreased \$10 million, or 2%, as compared to 2014.
+Operating income, which included the charge relating to the redemption of a significant portion of the Company's 2017 Notes, as well as the impact of the provision pursuant to the tax receivable agreement described above, decreased \$536 million as compared to 2014.

-Earnings from operations, which exclude the charge related to the redemption of a significant portion of the Company's 2017 Notes increased \$23 million, or 4%, as compared to 2014, and, as a percentage of operating revenue, was 26.5%, as compared to 25.9% in 2014.
+Earnings from operations, which exclude the charge related to the redemption of a significant portion of the Company's 2017 Notes, as well as the impact of the provision pursuant to the tax receivable agreement described above, increased \$29 million, or 5%, as compared to 2014, and, as a percentage of operating revenue, was 26.4%, as compared to 25.5% in 2014.

-The provision for income taxes reflects an effective tax rate of 15.4%, as compared to 14.4% for 2014.
-The increase in the effective tax rate in 2015 as compared to 2014 primarily reflects the change in the geographic mix of earnings.
+The provision for income taxes reflects an effective tax rate of 6,074.3%, as compared to 16.4% for 2014.
+The increase in the effective tax rate in 2015 as compared to 2014 was primarily driven by (i) the negative impact on "operating income (loss)" as a result of the provision pursuant to the tax receivable agreement described above, and (ii) the provision (benefit) for income taxes, which was impacted by the recognition of deferred tax assets of \$1,255 million and deferred tax expense of approximately \$161 million relating to the partial extinguishment of the tax receivable agreement obligation in the third quarter.
 See Note 17 of Notes to Consolidated Financial Statements.